Navid200/xDrip/docs/Nightscout/NS_GCProject.md

 ![](./images/ActivateFullAccountBefore.png)

 Your free trial credit will remain available until you use it or its expiry date.
-As ong as you satisfy the free tier requirements, everything will be free.
+As long as you satisfy the free tier requirements, everything will be free.